Largo al factotum: Music

 Because of the constant singing of eighth notes in 6/8 meter at an allegro vivace tempo, the piece is often noted as one of the most difficult baritone arias to perform.
 This, along with the tongue-twisting nature of some of the lines, insisting on Italian superlatives (always ending in "-issimo"), have made it a pièce de résistance in which a skilled baritone has the chance to highlight all of his qualities.

 The aria is written in C major.
 The voice range covers D3 to G4 (optional A4), with a very high tessitura.
-For this reason, a few dramatic tenors have also sung the aria, notably Mario Del Monaco and Plácido Domingo.
+For this reason, few dramatic tenors have also sung the aria, notably Mario Del Monaco and Plácido Domingo.

 Libretto

 The libretto to the opera was written by Cesare Sterbini.